Azure/azure-sdk/docs/typescript/design.md

   continuationToken?: string;
 };
 /**
- * An interface that allows async iterable iteration both to completion and by page.
+ * An iterator that enables iteration over both items and pages of items.
  */
 interface PagedAsyncIterableIterator<
   TElement,